uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 Therefore, as long as `getUser` is executing, no other code will be able to run, including code that handles user events.
 In practical terms, this means that the user will not be able to select text, click buttons or do anything else with the website, i.e. the website will "hang".

-Of course, we want to avoid such a nuisance since this will result in the much dreaded _negative user experience_.
+Of course, we want to avoid such a nuisance since this will result in the much-dreaded _negative user experience_.

-> If you've ever clicked a button on a website and everything just freezes for three seconds, this is probably the result of synchronous function being used to handle a long-running operation.
+> If you've ever clicked a button on a website and everything just freezes for three seconds, this is probably the result of a synchronous function being used to handle a long-running operation.

 We therefore need a mechanism to start a (potentially) long-running operation and still be able to do other things (like respond to user events) instead of blocking until the operation is finished.
 Once the operation is completed, our program also needs to be notified with the result of the long-running operation.